Particular/docs.particular.net/nservicebus/persistence/order.md

 - nservicebus/persistence-order
 ---

-When configuring persistence in NServiceBus version 5, order is very important.
+When configuring persistence in NServiceBus Version 5, order is very important.
 The last configured persistence option wins.
 Lets have a look at some examples.